qiyf/PredictiveGenome/processEpigenomicsData/ctcfBindingSites/README.md

 ## Build orientation specific CTCF-binding sites

-We use the ChIP-Seq narrow-peak binding profiles of both CTCF and Rad21 (Cohesin subunit) to determine the list of loop forming CTCF-binding sites.
+We use ChIP-Seq narrow-peak binding profiles for both CTCF and Rad21 (Cohesin subunit) to determine the list of loop forming CTCF-binding sites.
 For a CTCF site to be included in this list, there must be a Rad21 peak nearby as well.
 We encourage the interested reader to look into the supporting information of our manuscript and the python scripts provided below.
 The orientation of each CTCF-binding site is defined using CTCF-binding motifs as detailed below.

 ### NarrowPeak files